 Process control refers to the methods and techniques used to monitor, regulate, and manage various processes to ensure that they operate within desired parameters and produce consistent, high-quality outputs.
 It involves the use of control systems, sensors, and feedback mechanisms to maintain the stability and performance of industrial processes.

-Application of Design of Experiments (DoE) in Process Control Design of Experiments (DoE) is a statistical methodology used to plan, conduct, and analyze controlled tests to evaluate the factors that influence a process.
+Design of Experiments (DoE) is a statistical methodology used to plan, conduct, and analyze controlled tests to evaluate the factors that influence a process.
 DoE helps in optimizing processes by identifying significant factors and their interactions.